-The following table summarizes, on a pro forma basis as of , 2005, the differences between the shareholders as of , 2005 and the new investors with respect to the number of ordinary shares purchased from us, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of US\$ per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
-The total number of ordinary shares does not include ADSs issuable pursuant to the exercise of the over-allotment option granted to the underwriters.
+The following table summarizes, on a proforma basis as of new investors with respect to the number of ordinary shares purchased from us, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of US\$ per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The total number of ordinary shares does not include average purchased for us and the average of the over-allotment option granted to the underwriters.